Wills

 What Is an Expat Will?

 This is critical because standard Wills typically begin with a revocation clause stating “I hereby revoke all former wills.”
-If you have a Will in Thailand covering your Thai assets and then create a standard UK Will, the UK Will could inadvertently cancel your Thai Will.
+If you have a Will in Thailand which protects your Thai assets and then create a standard UK Will, the UK Will might cancel your Thai Will without you realizing it.

 Why Do Expats Need a Special Will?